Curriculum offer for ‘My Body’

 Key Stage 5

-The semi-formal pathway in Key Stage 5 will include Physical Education Sessions underpinned by accreditation Lifeskills Challenge WTE1-E1 where students explore PE and Leisure they enjoy.
+The semi-formal pathway in Key stage 5 will include Physical Education Sessions underpinned by accreditation Lifeskills Challenge WTE1-Level 1 where students explore PE and Leisure they enjoy.
 Students will complete a module each term and where possible complete PE using different equipment and out in the community.
 Swimming and water therapy will be timetabled depending on the needs of the student.
 Students will have time in the forest school, completing various projects relating to cross-curricular links, including environment and independence skills.
-They will also be offered to take part and work towards achieving a Duke of Edinburgh (DoE) award which will run alongside their other units of study for the different curriculum areas.
+Students will continue to take part and work towards achieving a Duke of Edinburgh (DoE) award which will run alongside their other units of study for the different curriculum areas.
 The DoE areas focus on skills, physical and volunteering.

 LSC – Participating in different leisure activities.